 As a growing number of residents and businesses drive electric vehicles, they will play an increasing role in reducing emission levels in Richmond, while saving their users substantial amounts of money in running costs.

-We have recently installed some new vehicle charging points in residential roads in Twickenham and Barnes, with a view to expanding the number across the borough.
+We have installed some new vehicle charging points in Barnes, Kew, North Richmond and South Twickenham with a view to expanding the number across the borough.